800 Bullets

-800 Bullets (800 balas) is a 2002 Spanish film directed by Álex de la Iglesia and penned by the former alongside Jorge Guerricaechevarría.
+800 Bullets (800 balas) is a 2002 Spanish film directed and produced by Álex de la Iglesia, who jointly penned it alongside Jorge Guerricaechevarría.
 The cast features Sancho Gracia, Ángel de Andrés, Carmen Maura, Eusebio Poncela, Terele Pávez and Luis Castro, among others.
 The film, a tribute to Spanish stuntmen who worked in Spaghetti Westerns, features similarities to Spielbergian Oedipal melodramas.

 Plot

 Julián Torralba is a former film stuntman in Almeria, Spain.
 He and several of his colleagues, who once made a living in American Westerns shot in Spain, now are reduced to doing stunt shows for minuscule audiences on the decaying set built for those old Westerns.
 Julián wrestles with dark memories of the death of his son, also a stuntman, and with estrangement from his daughter-in-law Laura and her son Carlos.

 Carlos, a young boy, becomes intrigued with his late father's life and runs away to join Julián and his band of has-beens.
 There Carlos is initiated into the rambunctious life of these hard-drinking faux cowboys.
 But when Laura, a powerful executive looking for a new site for a tourist resort, learns that Carlos has joined the hated Julián, she moves to destroy even this remnant of Julián's once-proud career.
 Julián and the cowboys decide to fight back the only way they know how.